 Monthly engagements start from 15,000 CZK per month.
 The actual cost depends on your current site health, competition level, content volume, and how many AI platforms you want to target.
 We offer a free initial consultation where we assess your situation and recommend an appropriate scope.
 Most clients see a positive return within 6 to 12 months as organic traffic and AI-driven leads grow.

-The system extracts all standard invoice fields: supplier name, address, company ID (ICO), VAT ID (DIC), invoice number, issue date, due date, total amount, VAT breakdown, currency, bank account, payment reference, and individual line items including descriptions, quantities, unit prices, and VAT rates.
-We can also extract custom fields specific to your business, such as project codes, cost centers, or purchase order numbers, if they appear on the invoice.
+All standard invoice fields: supplier name and address, company ID (IČO), VAT ID (DIČ), invoice number, issue and due dates, total amount, VAT breakdown, currency, bank account, payment reference (variable symbol), and line items with descriptions, quantities, unit prices, and VAT rates.
+We can also extract custom fields such as project codes, cost centers, or purchase-order numbers when they appear on the invoice.

 No. The entire point of system extension is to keep what works.
 We build on top of your existing systems and connect them through APIs and data pipelines.
 Your team continues using the tools they already know.